abalejr/forest-focus-theme/README.md

 # Forest Focus

 Forest Focus is a dark color scheme designed with earth colors to be easy on the eyes and to make your code more readable.
-It has deep support for HTML, CSS/SASS, JS, PHP, and Python!
+The palette consists mostly of muted green, yellow, blue, and purple hues.
+It has deep support for HTML, CSS/SCSS, JS, PHP, and Python!

 # Screenshots
 ## JS